plotly/dash-labs/docs/DOCUMENTATION.md

 ```

 ## Tuple and Dictionary argument grouping
-The Dash Labs `@app.callback` makes it possible to combine multiple `Input`/`State` dependency values to a single function argument.
+The Dash Labs `@app.callback` makes it possible to combine multiple `Input`/`State` dependency values into a single function argument.
 As we'll see in Chapter 5, this opens up powerful component+behavior encapsulation workflows.

-In other contexts, unpacking grouped values like this is sometimes referred to as destructuring.
+> In other contexts, unpacking grouped values like this is sometimes referred to as destructuring.

 ### Tuple grouping
 Dependency values can be grouped in a tuple.
-Here the `ab` keyword function argument is a tuple consisting of the values of two `Input` dependency values
+Here the `ab` keyword function argument is a tuple consisting of the values of two `Input` dependency values.

 ```python
 @app.callback(